Bonus Chapters

 London's East End, 1815

-Matthew Hargrave had broken seven bones in Thomas Fletcher's body before the woman appeared.
+Matthew Hargrave had broken seven bones in Thomas Fletcher's body.

 Matthew had the wiry fool pinned against the alley wall, one massive hand wrapped around his throat, the other drawn back for another blow.
 Thomas was blubbering now, blood streaming from his nose, his earlier bravado dissolved into pathetic pleas for mercy.